 AV1 and mental health

-The number of students using AV1 for shielding has decreased, but we still see impacts from the pandemic.
+The number of shielding students has decreased, but we still see impacts from the pandemic.

 Key learnings for students with EBSA